zufeshan12/LangChain-RAG-AskMyVideo/README.md

 # AskMyVideo 🎥🔎

 AskMyVideo is an interactive Q&A application built with the **LangChain framework**.
-It allows users to enter a YouTube video URL, extracts its audio, transcribes it into text, and enables intelligent question-answering over the transcript using advanced retrieval and LLM-based reasoning.
+It allows users to enter a YouTube video URL, extracts its audio, transcribes it into text, and enables intelligent question-answering over the transcript using advanced retrieval and LLM-based reasoning.The project also leverages LangSmith to observe, trace, and debug the app with custom metadata and tags for better monitoring and evaluation.

 ---